Digging through 2D densely-packed coarse granular media as a critical phenomenon: The Digger and Experimental Setup

-As a prototype for this study, the circular digger measures $21\ \mathrm{cm}$ ($D_d$) in diameter, is driven by two independent wheels, sitting symmetrically aside the centerline of the digger.
+The circular digger measures $21\ \mathrm{cm}$ ($D_d$) in diameter, is driven by two independent wheels, sitting symmetrically aside the centerline of the digger.
 The two driving wheels allow the digger to move forward, move backward, or pivot on a surface.
 Each wheel is driven by a separate gearbox.
 Another center unit is installed along the line of symmetry of the digger and driven by its own gearbox to move linearly back and forth along a track.
+The center unit creates the internal recess within and throughout the digger via an opening on the front edge.
 All of the gearboxes are identical, equipped with an FA-130 motor powered by two 1.2 V, 2,450 mAh Ni-MH batteries, and set at a low-speed gear ratio of 719:1 to output a high torque.
 Another FA-130 motor placed near the front of the digger generates localized vibrations at a frequency of $f \approx 200$ Hz, which can be transmitted to the granular obstacles by the center unit.
-For better efficiency within irregular-shaped granular particles, we attach an optional claw to the center unit to deliver vibrations to a desired location.
+Practically, the motor giving vibrations is installed on the left side of the digger, so strictly speaking, the digger is asymmetric.
+However, this asymmetry has no qualitatively detectable impact on the digger’s overall advancement function.
+For better efficiency within irregular-shaped granular particles, we attach an optional claw to the center unit capable of delivering vibrations to a desired location.
 To minimize any possible performance issues associated with low battery voltage, we ensure that all batteries are drained by no more than $10\%$ of the fully charged voltage of $1.2$ V for each experiment.
-It is noted that the digger is constructed of commercially available parts produced by a plastic model manufacturer, Tamiya.
+All parts are commercially available, produced by a plastic model manufacturer, Tamiya.